Welcome to MEG

 Projects

-From the outset, MEG has supported and been involved in the development of projects that help advance the field of Museum Ethnography.
+From the beginning, MEG has supported and contributed to projects that advance the field of museum ethnography.

 Image courtesy of the Museum of Archaeology and Anthropology, University of Cambridge.